 Many people are anxious about Thanksgiving this year.
-This national holiday is all about gathering together with those that you love and giving thanks, and is also the first time many family members will be seeing each other since one of the most divisive presidential elections in US history.
-Which leaves many of us with this familial scenario: We voted for different candidates, we have different feelings about the impending Trump administration, and we’re going to have to communicate face-to-face without the security of being able to report each other’s comments to Facebook.
+This national holiday is all about gathering together with those that you love and giving thanks, and is also the first time many family members will be seeing each other since Donald Trump was sworn into office.
+Which leaves many of us with this familial scenario: We voted for different candidates, we have different feelings about the current Trump administration, and we’re going to have to communicate face-to-face without the security of being able to report each other’s comments to Facebook.

 · Show up on time, bring some wine and rolls, tell everyone that turkey makes you sleepy, immediately go upstairs and put yourself to bed.

 · Invite a friend to accompany you to Thanksgiving dinner.
 Tell your relatives that he’s there as an impartial witness and also to fact check everyone’s statements: “I’m sorry, Deb, but the statement, ‘I just think it’s funny how…,’ does not check out.”

 · Pull into the driveway, wave from inside the car, text everyone you’re lining up for black Friday deals early, back out of the driveway, and drive away.

 · Open up some old photo albums, gather your loved ones around, and reminisce about those good old days when you were too young to vote.

 · Make sure that the TV is on at all times with the volume so loud people can barely hear each other.
 Every time your uncle comments that registering people is just what we do in America, turn the volume up.

 · Start drinking as soon as you arrive and DO.
 NOT.
 STOP.
 When confronted by a relative about how drunk you’re getting, say it’s the only way you can stand to eat her horrific cranberry dressing again this year.
 Take comfort in the fact that the screaming argument that ensues will be in no way related to politics.